 Research and understand some of the most common promotional tactics used in your industry, and make sure you have the skills required to implement them.

-One key to understanding how to run a successful business is operating with a smart shipping strategy.
+One key to understanding how to start a small business online is operating with a smart shipping strategy.
 Once products are ordered, how will they get from Point A to Point B?
 Make sure you have a shipping strategy in place that covers key details like:

 - Pricing.
 Will you offer free or discounted shipping to your customers or pass on the exact cost to them?
 This is a nuanced decision that impacts many parts of your business, so it’s important to run the numbers and weigh your options.